Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Training results

 \section{Training results}

-In this section, we present the trained CNN results of the LO and NLO processes for various significances.
-We refer some more technical details to Appendix~\ref{sec:a}.
-For the NLO case, we further investigate the importance of individual kinematic observable pairs.
+In this section, we present the trained NN results of the 0- and 1-jet processes for various 0-jet $S/B\equiv S_0/B_0$ ratios.
+We mainly focus on FNNh since it gives the best performance.
+We refer some more technical details of FNNh training to Appendix~\ref{sec:a}.
+For the 1-jet samples, we further investigate the importance of individual kinematic observable pairs.